 When selecting schools, students and their families have many considerations.
 Together with financial, academic, and geographical factors, one major consideration is campus safety (Merianos et al., 2017).
-This is because schools are presumed to provide safe spaces for learners to discover and cultivate their own interests, concentrate on their studies, and socialize with others.
+This is because schools are presumed to be in the safest towns in America for learners to discover and cultivate their own interests, concentrate on their studies, and socialize with others.
 This, however, is the ideal.
 Reports of incidents of violence through the years left parents, students, and teachers questioning if their campuses are really safe.
 And, this runs across all levels from high schools to universities.
 Educational institutions whether owned privately or being run by the state have witnessed crimes occur, ranging from bullying and sexual assault to hate crimes and school shootings (Musu et al., 2019).

 To provide some insights into the extent of the issue as well as what measures campus administrators are doing to resolve the problem, this article has compiled some of the key student crime statistics affecting K-12 and higher education institutions.
 As such, this shall serve as a resource for students and parents to understand the situation and for administrators and educators to stay abreast of the problem and see how other schools and universities are handling it.